 In general, follow the standard IMRAD (Introduction, Materials and Methods, Results, Discussion) format for writing scientific articles.
 The author is responsible for all statements made in the work, including copyeditor changes, which the author will have an opportunity to verify.
 Authors with limited fluency in English should have the paper reviewed or edited by a native English speaker to ensure clear presentation of the work.

 Papers including human or animal subjects must include a statement of approval by appropriate agencies in the text, and a copy of the approval letter must be uploaded with the submission.
 If approval was not required, authors must upload a waiver statement from the appropriate agency.
+Additionally, all studies with human subjects must include the date range for enrollment in the study.
+For retrospective studies, please include the date of treatment.
 For human cadaveric specimens, please provide source (eg, donation to university anatomy program) and state if permission was obtained for use.
 Additionally, all studies involving animals must conform to ARRIVE guidelines.
 If available, please include the source of animal joint or tissue specimens.
-For case reports, include a letter from the patient granting permission for his/her information to be included in the publication.
+For case reports, a letter from the patient granting permission for his/her information to be included in the publication is required.